 |Total estimated cost: $59,628||Total estimated cost: $50,444||Total estimated cost: $24,228|

-The total estimated cost for the entire program is $123,371 for three years.
+The total estimated cost for the entire program is $134,300for three years.

 - Health insurance is required each year.
 To learn more, please visit this page.

 - *Examples of supplies: white jacket, BLS and ACLS fees, PANCE, NJ License, and school supplies.
-For the full cost of attendance, click here.
-(Please note the 2019-20 tuition and fee schedule will not be approved by the Board of Trustees until May 2019; please check back for updates to the cost attendance webpage.)
+View the full cost of attendance.

 - **Equipment packages vary by price.
 The amount show is the median price of an equipment package most chosen by first year students.

 Private Scholarships are often available from private corporations and foundations.
-Students are encouraged to explore additional scholarship opportunities via our searchable database or via Internet search engines such as www.fastweb.com.
-You may also visit http://paeaonline.org/?s=scholarship for PA scholarships listed by the Physician Assistant Education Association.
+Students are encouraged to explore additional scholarship opportunities via our searchable database or via Internet search engines such as https://onlinepadegrees.com/scholarships/ and www.fastweb.com.
+You may also visit the Physician Assistant Education Association for PA scholarship opportunities.